 If you want to go beyond your research, consider engaging a professional to help you identify your career direction.

-You can find career coaches in university alumni centers, community agencies, in private practice, and potentially in your state’s Department of Labor.
+You can find career coaches in university alumni centers, community agencies, private practice, and potentially in your state’s Department of Labor.
 The cost may range from nothing (when seeking assistance from your state’s Department of Labor) to several thousand dollars to work with a clinically trained professional in private practice throughout several weeks or months.